Lapinlahden Linnut

-Lapinlahden Linnut ("Birds of Lapinlahti") was a Finnish band and comedy group, founded in the spring of 1983, which played humorous rock/pop music.
+Lapinlahden Linnut ("Birds of Lapinlahti") is a Finnish band and comedy group, founded in the spring of 1983, which played humorous rock/pop music.
 The band started as buskers.
 In the beginning, the band used some original instruments such as a ring binder, and they still use an empty beer crate in their music.
 Lapinlahden Linnut have made seven TV series, the third being Maailman kahdeksan ihmettä, participating in the Montreaux Rose d'Or festival, under the name "Rampton Birds Show: Eight Wonders of the World".
 In 2006 the band returned to its old 1990–1991 lineup.
 The band held its farewell tour in 2013.